Almaju/localstorage-down/README.md

 # localstorage-down [![Build Status](https://travis-ci.org/No9/localstorage-down.svg)](https://travis-ci.org/No9/localstorage-down) [![Coverage Status](https://coveralls.io/repos/No9/localstorage-down/badge.svg?branch=master&service=github)](https://coveralls.io/github/No9/localstorage-down?branch=master)

-LocalStorage implementation of [leveldown](https://github.com/Level/leveldown) for mobile and desktop browsers.
-The idea is to be able to use the [level](http://github.com/level) stack on any browser that supports LocalStorage.
+chrome.local.storage implementation of [leveldown](https://github.com/Level/leveldown) for mobile and desktop browsers.
+The idea is to be able to use the [level](http://github.com/level) stack on any browser that supports Chrome Storage.

 The scenarios envisaged are: